 Identity verification (IDV) is the process of confirming that users are who they say they are.
 Verification can look different depending on the industry, use case, company, and user — for example, one company might have users submit their date of birth and SSN during onboarding, while another might ask users to submit a photo of their driver's license and take a selfie to confirm their identity.

 Online identity verification is growing increasingly common thanks to advances in secure data capture and processing technologies.
-With online identity verification solutions, companies can verify customers in a variety of ways, from collecting and verifying digital documents, such as government IDs or businesses licenses, to verifying PII against authoritative databases or having users take a selfie.
+With online identity verification (IDV) solutions, companies can verify customers in a variety of ways, from collecting and verifying digital documents, such as government IDs or businesses licenses, to verifying PII against authoritative databases or having users take a selfie.

 What are the most common ways to verify identity?